George Van Cleaf: 1904 St. Louis Olympic gold

-George W. Van Cleaf (October 8, 1879 – January 6, 1905) was an American water polo player and swimmer who represented the United States at the 1904 Summer Olympics in St. Louis, Missouri.
-At the 1904 Olympics, Van Cleaf was sponsored by the New York Athletic Club.
+Van Cleaf's team won the 1904 Olympic water polo competition handily, defeating the Missouri Athletic Club by a score of 5–0 in the semi-finals on September 5, 1904, and defeating the Chicago Athletic Association by a score of 6–0 in the final round on September 6.
+The 1904 Olympics were not a strongly international event as a total of only 62 of the 651 athletes who competed in the events resided outside North America.
 He won a gold medal as a member of the New York Athletic Club's Olympic water polo team, and was also a member of the NYAC's fourth-place team in the men's 4x50-yard freestyle relay.
 He and his water polo teammate, David Bratton, died of typhoid fever within four months after the competition.
-In 1988, he was inducted into the USA Water Polo Hall of Fame.